Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/channel-reward/automatic-reward-redemption.md

 ---

 ## Details
-The Automatic Reward Redemption work for both "default rewards" and the newly introduced "Power-ups".
+The Automatic Reward Redemptions work for both "default rewards" as well as the newly introduced "Power-ups".

 ### Default Rewards
 The default rewards are those made by Twitch like "Highlight My Message".
-You can either choose to enable or disable them, but you cannot delete or edit them.
+You can either choose to enable or disable them, but you cannot delete and only restrictively edit them.

 ![Default Rewards](../assets/default_rewards.png)

 ### Power Ups
-Power-ups have been added on June 12, 2024 and are available in your Channel Reward window.
+Power-ups have been added to Twitch on June 12, 2024 and are available in your Channel Reward window.
 It allows viewers to do specific interactions with bits.

 ![Default Rewards](../assets/power_ups.png)